By law, we must take into account the following:

 - Government advice set out in circulars, planning guidance notes and ministerial statements

-- Our local planning policies - our Development Plan sets out most of our planning policies.
+- Our local planning policies - our Local Plan sets out most of our planning policies.
 There are also supplementary planning guidance notes which set out certain policies and standards in more detail.

 We consider each application on its merits, but if a proposal meets our policies and standards, we will usually grant planning permission, even if we receive objections from neighbours.